andrew-Linsanity/LightSplit/README.md

 problem by minimizing such internal transactions at the end of the trip.** Just a few clicks to document who pays and who shares the expense and Light Split will keep track of transaction.

+So far, Light Split is a pure backend project built with Spring Boot and MongoDB.
+Basic user authuentication and authorization are set up with Spring Security using Json Web Tokens(JWT).

+### Future Feature
+1. User interface
+2. More sophisticated user authorization.
+Group creator should be able to verify who's joining the group, and people shouldn't have access to information from group they don't belong to.

+### How to set up Light Split
+1. Clone this git repository locally.
+2. Create an account for mongoDB and download it.

+### How to use Light Split